Advanced Scuba Courses 2025

 Prerequisite: Open Water Diver Certification

 Tired of being cold and wet?
 Then it’s time to learn how to use a drysuit.
 Drysuit diving is truly the best way to SCUBA dive in New England.
 No more rush of cold water into the wetsuit, no pulling and tugging to get the suit on or off, and no wet skin exposed to cooling breezes.
-A drysuit will allow you to enjoy SCUBA diving a lot longer than the best wet suits, either on a single dive, or during an extended dive season.
+A drysuit will allow you to enjoy SCUBA diving a lot longer than the best wetsuits, either on a single dive, or during an extended dive season.
 If you are a serious New England diver it will only be a matter of time.
-This course entails one class session done in the evening.
-One confined water session, usually a very sheltered & shallow dive site.
-Then 2 open water training dives.
+This course consists of completing the PADI Drysuit Diver e-learning course, one brief academic session, one confined water session, usually a very sheltered & shallow dive site, & then 2 open water training dives.

-Students can sign up for the drysuit diver course at the dive shop, and pick up the academic materials and videos.
-Students complete all the reading and watch all the videos at home on their own pace before the classroom session.
+Students can sign up for the drysuit diver course at the dive shop, or over the phone.
+Students must complete the PADI Drysuit Diver e-learning course before the classroom session.
 Then attend one of the scheduled evening classroom sessions at the dive shop listed below.

-Our charters run 3 days a week- Friday through Sundays.
+Our charters run 3 days a week- Friday, Saturday & Sunday.
 You pick and choose the different dates you’d like to dive.
 Check the dive calendar to see what dives are coming up.

 Students will earn the PADI Drysuit Diver specialty upon completion of the course.